MatheusZarkov/slytherin/README.md

 ### About

 Slytherin started as my personal Obsidian theme for those late-night writing sessions and D&D campaign planning marathons.
-I wanted something that felt dramatic without being exhausting to look at for hours—bold enough to keep me inspired, but easy on the eyes when I'm deep in the flow.
+I wanted something that felt dramatic without being exhausting to look at for hours, with contrast enough to keep me inspired, but easy on the eyes when I'm deep in the flow.

 The result is a theme built around rich gradients, clean typography, and thoughtful contrast.
 Whether you're worldbuilding, taking notes, or organizing your vault, Slytherin tries to stay out of your way while adding just enough visual personality to make the process enjoyable.